graphhopper/open-traffic-collection/README.md

 * [Norway](https://www.vegvesen.no/om+statens+vegvesen/om+organisasjonen/apne-data/Datex/publikasjoner): Various data sets in Datex-II format, requires registration.
 Relies on Alert-C for location referencing, the LCL can be downloaded from the site.
 * [Slovenia](https://www.promet.si/portal/en/etd.aspx): various data sets in Datex-II format, requires registration.
 * [Catalonia](http://www.gencat.cat/transit/opendata/incidenciesGML.xml): traffic events, custom XML format.

+## Europe Misc

+* traffic data set of several cities https://github.com/ambuehll/UTD19/ under CC BY-NC-SA 4.0
-Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)
+* Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)

-EU authorities rely heavily on the Datex-II format for data exchange.
+* EU authorities rely heavily on the Datex-II format for data exchange.
 Many of these data sets use Alert-C for location referencing and require a location code list (LCL) for location lookup.
 * In most cases the LCL can be obtained free of charge (at least for the countries which rely on Alert-C in their Datex-II feeds) and can be incorporated in applications, devices and information services, but some impose restrictions on redistribution of the raw tables.
 The [OSM Wiki](https://wiki.openstreetmap.org/wiki/TMC#Available_datasets) has a list of sources where LCLs can be obtained.
 * A FOSS Java library for location decoding is available here: [traff-libalertclocation](https://gitlab.com/traffxml/traff-libalertclocation) Decoding an Alert-C location requires the country code, location table number (LTN) and location code.
 * Some sources supply an incorrect LTN; ignore the `alertCLocationTableNumber` elements in the data and use the correct one instead.
 (The only exception being the Netherlands, see above.)